Dean Kalimniou

 Dean Kalimniou (also known as Konstantinos Kalymnios) (Κωνσταντῖνος Καλυμνιός) is an Australian lawyer, writer of Greek descent.

 Early life and education

-Dean Kalimniou was born in Melbourne, Australia in 1977.
+Dean Kalimniou was born in Melbourne, Australia.
 He studied law and arts, majoring in Modern Greek studies.

 Career

-As spokesperson for the Panepirotic Federation of Australia, he has consistently raised awareness of the plight of the Northern Epirot Greek minority in Southern Albania, traveling to Albania on many occasions to research the plight of the Northern Epirots.
-As a journalist, Dean Kalimniou is popular within the Greek community of Australia through his column in the Melbourne Greek newspaper Neos Kosmos (New World), entitled Diatribe, which has been running since 2001, and as a regular columnist in OPA! magazine.
+As spokesperson for the Panepirotic Federation of Australia, he has consistently raised awareness of the plight of the Northern Epirot Greek minority in Southern Albania, traveling to Albania on many occasions to research their situation.
+As a journalist, Dean Kalimniou is popular within the Greek community of Australia through his column in the Melbourne Greek newspaper Neos Kosmos (New World), entitled Diatribe, which has been running since 2001, and as a regular columnist in OPA! magazine and New York's NEO magazine.

-Dean Kalimniou is also a well-known poet and short story writer within the Greek community.
-He is widely noted as one of the few Australian born Greek poets who produce literature in the Greek language.
-He has published seven poetry collections:
+Dean Kalimniou is also a well-known poet and short story writer, widely noted as one of the few Australian born Greek poets who produce literature in the Greek language.
+He has published eight poetry collections: